Apprenticeships – what image do they conjure up in your mind?

 - If you don’t pay the apprenticeship levy you can still get help for 90% of the cost of training your apprentices and it is possible that you may even be eligible for further funding support depending on your circumstances.

 Myth eight: Apprentice recruitment is difficult.

 It needn’t be, lots of support is available.
 It is up to you which training provider you use and who you recruit as your apprentice.
-You know your business most so are in the best position to know what will be the right fit, but lots of help is at hand to guide you through the options.
+You know your business best so are in the best position to know what will be the right fit, but lots of help is at hand to guide you through the options.